deeppaco/logo_detection_project/README.md

 The project is to build a neural network that performs logo detection (as in object detection task) based on a large dataset of images (and noise) of 17 popular brand logos.
 A subset of these logos and images has been chosen and two different models, Faster R-CNN and YOLOv5, have been used to predict on a test dataset.

+A detailed report highlighting the complete analysis of the models presented is provided and called Report.pdf.
+For optimal understanding of the different analyses taken and some further insights on why they have been taken, it is strongly advised to read through the report.

 ## Quick Start